-Inulin can also decrease constipation by increasing the amount of fibre you are consuming.
-This works by increasing the faecal biomass and water content of the stools, which improves bowel habits (Roberfoid, 2005).
+Inulin can also decrease constipation by increasing the amount of fibre you consume.
+The fibre helps by increasing the volume and water content of your stools, making them easier to pass (1).

 Where is inulin found?

-Inulin is naturally found in a variety of fruit, vegetables, and grains such as chicory root, globe and Jerusalem artichokes, wheat, barley, onion, leeks, garlic, asparagus, dandelion root, and bananas (Franck, 2002; Moshfegh et al., 1999; Roberfoid, 2005).
-Unripe common bananas are low FODMAP as the fructan levels are low enough not to cause digestive distress, however as the bananas ripen the fructan levels increase to a high FODMAP level (Monash University App, 2017).
+Inulin is naturally found in a variety of fruit, vegetables, and grains such as chicory root, globe and Jerusalem artichokes, wheat, barley, onion, leeks, garlic, dandelion root, and bananas (1 6 7).
+Unripe common bananas are low FODMAP as the fructan levels are low enough not to cause digestive distress, however as the bananas ripen the fructan levels increase to a high FODMAP level (2).

 What processed food is inulin added into?

-Inulin has a neutral taste which means it can be used to replace sugar, fat, flour or fibre in processed foods without changing the flavour (Franck, 2002).
-Most commercially used inulin is extracted from chicory root (Franck, 2002).
-Inulin is often added to dairy products, frozen desserts, dietetic products and meal replacers, table spreads, baked goods or bread, breakfast cereals, tablets and supplements, and many other products (Franck, 2002).
+Inulin has a neutral taste which means it can be used to replace sugar, fat, flour or fibre in processed foods without changing the flavour (6).
+Most commercially used inulin is extracted from chicory root (6).
+Inulin is often added to dairy products, yoghurts, frozen desserts, dietetic products, and meal replacers, table spreads, baked goods or bread, breakfast cereals, tablets and supplements, protein powders, and many other products (6).
 I have personally found it in rice crackers, gluten free bread, and mixed in with stevia (a natural sugar replacer).

 What can inulin be called in food labels?

 You need to check product labels for inulin, chicory root, chicory root extract, and chicory root fibre, to make sure it doesn’t sneak into your low FODMAP diet through processed foods.
-Also be aware that inulin can also be labelled as dietary fibre in some countries (Food Navigator, 2001; GF Gluten Free, 2015).
+Also be aware that inulin can also be labelled as dietary fibre in some countries (8 9).